jakobkaminski/ag_lernen/README.md

 # Computing and communication

-3. Get access to Owncloud https://owncloud-ext.charite.de (refer to Jakob) for cloud computing :cloud:
+3. Get access to Owncloud https://owncloud-ext.charite.de (refer to Jakob) for cloud computing :cloud: and read [How to Owncloud](docs/How_To_Owncloud.md)

 4. Get access to group e-mail for recruiting (refer to Teresa)